 Dr Lara Marie Greaves

-Lara (Ngāti Kurī, Ngāpuhi) is a Research Officer at COMPASS in the Faculty of Arts, and (commencing January 2018) a Lecturer in Psychology in the School of Social Sciences and Public Policy at AUT.
+Lara (Ngāti Kurī, Ngāpuhi) is a Research Fellow at COMPASS in the Faculty of Arts, and a Lecturer in Psychology in the School of Social Sciences and Public Policy at AUT.

 Formerly, Lara was a PhD student in the School of Psychology (submitted December 2017) working with the New Zealand Attitudes and Values Study (NZAVS).
 Lara’s PhD (He Pōkēkē Uenuku I Tu Ai: A Quantitative Exploration of Māori Identity, Political Attitudes, and Behaviour) examined the predictors of voting (both turnout and intended vote choice), being on the Māori electoral roll, support for protest and support for various political parties for Māori.